Bachelor of Science, Major in Agricultural Engineering Technology

 11

-Students pursing a minor take 30 semester credit hours of approved, Agricultural Engineering Technology advanced electives, including internship hours.
-Students pursing a Concentration in Power Machinery Management take 24 semester credit hours approved, Agricultural Engineering Technology advanced electives, including internship hour.
+Students pursuing a Minor take 17 semester credit hours of approved Agricultural Engineering Technology advanced electives, including internship hours.
+Students pursuing a Concentration in Power Machinery Management take 11 semester credit hours of approved Agricultural Engineering Technology advanced electives, including internship hours.

 AGBU 3361Agribusiness Organization & Management3